 Using a spoon or an ice cream scoop, form the dough into balls (use about 2tbsp of dough per cookie).
 Place the cookies on the baking sheets, leaving about 2 inches between them.

 Bake in a well-preheated oven for 12 minutes or until golden around the edges, being careful not to overbake them if you want them to be soft in the center.
-Remove the cookies from the oven and let them cool down for a few minutes before transferring to a cooling rack to cool completely.
+Remove the cookies from the oven and let them cool for a few minutes before transferring to a cooling rack to cool completely.
 Enjoy!